 For identification on hikes and visits to preserves, you'll want at least one of these.
 Almost every bookstore or website has them.
 Be sure the one you buy covers your area.

-The Audubon Guides.
 The official title is The Audubon Society Field Guide to North American Wildflowers.
 This famous book has an Eastern and Western edition for the US.
-Both are famous for their great photos, which some think make identification easier than use of drawings that are found in the other guides.
+Both are famous for their great photos, which some think make identification easier than the use of drawings that are found in the other guides.

 The Peterson Guide

 Official name is A Field Guide to Wildflowers by Roger Tory Peterson and McKenny.
 This classic guide covers most of the US, and lists thousands of species.
 Like the Audubons, it is arranged by color, and easy to use.
 However, the flowers are shown in Peterson's famous drawings, not photos.
 Some people think this makes identification easier.

 Armitage's Native Plants for American Gardens

 by Allen M. Armitage.
 This is the newest of the group, published by Timber Press in 2006.
 Allen Armitage is a great garden writer and a true expert.
 His information is clear and useful.